Prague with Kids: Castles, Chimney Cakes, and Why This City Belongs on Your List

 Prague: A Fairy Tale City That Delivers

 Every travel guide describes Prague as a "fairy tale city," and normally I'd roll my eyes at the cliche - but Prague genuinely earns it.
 When you cross the Charles Bridge at dawn with the castle spires silhouetted against a pink sky, or wander through the cobblestone lanes of the Old Town past buildings that have been standing since the 1300s, or watch the Astronomical Clock perform its hourly show while your kids' mouths hang open - you understand.
-Prague is enchanting in a way that few European cities can match.
+Prague is enchanting in a way few European cities can match.

 Prague Castle: The World's Largest